Do I Need a Lawyer?Show Table of Contents

 Perhaps a good analogy would be that of using Quicken® to manage your household budget: Quicken can provide a nice structure, track your inflows and outflows, and generate reports, but ultimately it's up to you to make sure that your budget is right for you and that you follow it (let alone ensuring that you are complying with all relevant financial regulations and obligations, such as homeowner's dues, pet licenses, etc.).

-Consequently, we recommend that you engage an appropriate probate attorney to help you with the process.
-A probate attorney won't/can't do everything for you, but he or she can be an invaluable resource, and often has contacts that can ease the process for you.
+Consequently, we recommend that you engage an appropriate probate lawyer to help you with the process.
+A probate lawyer won't/can't do everything for you, but he or she can be an invaluable resource, and often has contacts that can ease the process for you.
 You almost certainly need a lawyer if the estate is very large, the will is particularly complex, or there will likely be litigation.

 If you only want answers to a couple of specific legal questions, you can work with our partners to get quick legal answers affordably.
 This service is not a substitute for a probate lawyer (who would handle your entire case), but it can be ideal for people trying to settle estates themselves, who just want occasional guidance.

 Whatever you decide, EstateExec will be very helpful throughout your executor process.